AMReX-Astro/workflow/sphinx_docs/source/nersc-hpss.rst

   the date-string to allow multiple archives to co-exist.

-* When ``process.xrb`` is running, it creates a lockfile (called ``process.pid``) that ensures that only one instance of the script is running at any one time.
+* When ``process.xrb`` is running, it creates a lockfile (called ``process.jobid``) that ensures that only one instance of the script is running at any one time.

   .. warning::

-     Sometimes if the job is not terminated normally, the ``process.pid`` file will be left behind, in which case, the script aborts.
-Just delete that if you know the script is not running.
+     Sometimes if the job is not terminated normally, the ``process.jobid`` file will be left behind.
+Later jobs should be able to detect this and clean up the stale lockfile, but if this doesn't work, you can delete the file if you know the script is not running.

 Jobs in the xfer queue start up quickly.
 The best approach is to start one as you start your main job (or make it dependent on the main